cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/get-started/configuration.md

 {{<Aside type="note">}}

-You can set a maximum of 8 tags per script.
+You can set a maximum of eight tags per script.
 Avoid special characters like `,` and `&` when naming your tag.

 {{</Aside>}}